contensis/contensis.github.io/api-src/common/query-operators.md

 ### In

 In the example any document that where the field *first* is equal to 1,7 or 11 would be returned.
-The values should be of the same type, in this case *integer*
+The values should be of the same type, in this case *integer*.

 {% sample lang="json" -%}
 ```json